telerik/xaml-docs/controls/radrichtextbox/features/clipboard-support.md

 * **DocumentFragment GetDocument()**: Obtains a document from the clipboard using the registered **ClipboardHandlers**.

-* **DocumentFragment GetDocument(out PasteSource? pasteSource)**: In addition to the previous oveload, this one allows you to obtain information about the source that is resolved during the processing of the clipboard data.
+* **DocumentFragment GetDocument(out PasteSource? pasteSource)**: In addition to the previous overload, this one allows you to obtain information about the source that is resolved during the processing of the clipboard data.
 For more information about the different sources you can refer to the [Paste Options]({%slug radrichtextbox-features-paste-options%}) help topic.

 * **DocumentFragment GetDocumentFromClipboard(string dataFormat, Func&lt;string, string&gt; clipboardStringFilter = null)**: Gets document from clipboard using the specified data format.
 The *clipboardStringFilter* parameter is optional and it can be used when the data must be filtered before creating a document from it.

-* **DocumentFragment GetDocumentFromClipboard(string dataFormat, out PasteSource? pasteSource, Func&lt;string, string&gt; clipboardStringFilter = null)**: In addition to the previous oveload, this one allows you to obtain information about the source that is resolved during the processing of the clipboard data.
+* **DocumentFragment GetDocumentFromClipboard(string dataFormat, out PasteSource? pasteSource, Func&lt;string, string&gt; clipboardStringFilter = null)**: In addition to the previous overload, this one allows you to obtain information about the source that is resolved during the processing of the clipboard data.
 For more information about the different sources you can refer to the [Paste Options]({%slug radrichtextbox-features-paste-options%}) help topic.

 * **string StripHtmlClipboardFormatHeaders(string clipboardText)**: Skips all lines in the beginning containing ':' (HTML clipboard format header).
 It can be used as a value for the *clipboardStringFilter* parameter of **GetDocumentFromClipboard()**.